rcalderoni/drop-grid-api/README.md

 - **Drop Tiles**: Users can drop tiles of 3 types (R, G, B) into grid columns chosen by radio button.
 - **Remove Tiles**: "Tiles" (1, 2, or 3) can be removed from the grid by clicking to mark them for removal and then clicking the "Hit!" button that appears.
-- **Fall Tiles**: Tiles should appropriately cascade downward after removal.
+- **Falling Tiles**: Tiles should appropriately cascade downward after removal.

 ## DropGrid.Logic Code Design